cpcm94/linhadotempo/README.md

 - REACT_APP_UPLOAD_TOKEN_ENDPOINT

 With its value being the endpoint of the uploadToken API.
 That being, for remote: https://yourHerokuApp.com/api/uploadToken.

-For local, when you serve with php just add the path `/api/uploadToken` to the address that is provided.
+For local, when you serve with php just add the path `/api/uploadToken` to the backend local url.

 ### Step 3b - Environment Variables Heroku